Email FacebookTwitterMenu burgerClose thin

 How to Lock in Competitive CD Rates

-If you are looking to get the most from a certificate of deposit (CD), timing and strategy matter.
+If you are looking to get the most from a CD account, timing and strategy matter.
 CD rates tend to rise when the Federal Reserve raises interest rates, but they can fall just as quickly when the market shifts.

 That is why it is important to shop around and compare CD rates across different banks, especially online banks and credit unions, which often offer the best deals.